 The train station in Berwick is actually built on the site of the old castle.
 There are a few mentions of the castle in the station, and you can easily get to the ruins with a quick walk down the hill.
 The train station is fairly small, only having two tracks, but it remains busy with cab and city bus connections right outside.
 The town is very kind to being on foot, so you can also just walk to your next destination depending on how close.

 The Bed and Breakfast we reserved was the Tweed View House.
 It is so close to the train station that you can see it when you come out of the station.
-The parking lot and tracks are set far enough back that you are not disturbed by any of the station or train noise throughout the day or night.
+The parking lot and train tracks are far enough away that you are not disturbed by any of the station or train noise throughout the day or night.
 The owners, Liz and Graham Thompson were absolutely fantastic.
 Upon our arrival Liz was very welcoming when showing us around the house, and also had loads of information on the town and things to do.
 The room was extremely comfortable, and the traditional breakfast every morning from local foods was fantastic.
 We also looked forward to afternoon tea after a long day of exploring.
 Liz or Graham were great about seeing what we were up to on our way out or in and would check to see if we needed anything.
 Great folks, we really enjoyed our stay.
-Check out their website for booking information, you will not be disappointed in choosing their bed and breakfast.
+Check out their website for booking information, you will be happy you stayed at the Tweed View House.

 Food and Drink